 #-top: The number refers to the size of the party that will be seated; a 3-top is three people, a 4-top is four people, and so on

 86'd: If an item is no longer available, it's 86'd.
 Some say the origin is from prohibition, when a bar named Chumley's in NYC would direct all of its patrons out the 86 Bedford Street door while the cops were coming in the other entrance.
-Some others say entirely different things.
+Some others say entirely different things about 86 meaning.

 Behind: Called out to let fellow employees know their location, usually said while walking briskly with a handful of plates